Oliver-Leete/Configs/README.md

 ### Remote Terminal Tasks

 I tried for ages to get a system for running terminal tasks set up in NVim that I was happy with, closest I got was using toggle term, but I still had some issues.
 When I looked back into Kakoune I thought about the idea of keeping the editor for editing only, and started looking into running terminal tasks in my actual terminal.
 Using Kitty's remote functionality I was able to set up some shortcuts for running repls, debug and build tools.

 For when I actually want the full powers of Kakoune I have a shortcut that uses kitty's remote control to open a new tab with Kak running.
 This tab is opened to the same cursor position in the same file as I ran the shortcut from.

 ## Insert Mappings

 ### Snippets and Completion

-With a bunch of completion stuff comes a lot of mapping overlaps.
-This is how I've tried to fix them.
+With a bunch of completion stuff comes a lot of mapping overlaps This is how I've tried to fix them.

 First up is the usual multi-purpose tab mappings.
 Nothing too special here, I don't use tab for scrolling completions (my arrow keys are just too easy to get to) but I do use it for tabbing out of brackets.

 ```lua
 local luasnip = require("luasnip")